 If the seller really wants to close the sale, they may be willing to pay a portion of your closing costs to seal the deal.
+This is known as a seller concession.
 Alternatively, if your seller doesn’t have the cash on hand, you may be able to convince them to accept a lower final selling price.

 Lender credits can save you money if you plan to live in your home for only a few years.
 Your monthly payment may only increase by a few dollars a month, which you might find more realistic to pay compared to thousands at closing.